Are you looking for an easy to follow guide on smoking a whole chicken?

 Table of Contents

-What You Need To Know About Smoking Whole Chicken?
+What You Need To Know About Smoked Whole Chicken?

 The first thing you should know about smoking a whole chicken is that YOU can do it.